East End Women's Museum

-East End Women’s Museum (EEWM) is a virtual, pop-up museum and the only dedicated women’s museum in England.
+East End Women's Museum (EEWM) is a virtual, pop-up museum and the only dedicated women's museum in England.
 It was established in 2015 as a positive protest to a "Jack the Ripper Museum" in Cable Street.
-A new building in Barking town centre is scheduled to open in either 2021 or 2022.
+While the EEWM sought to open a permanent location in Barking town centre in 2023, the museum faced difficulties finalising the lease.
+The museum continues to have a pop-up museum that hosts temporary exhibitions—both online and in-person—as well as community workshops and educational events.

 Mission

 The mission of the East End Women's Museum (EEWM) is to "Research, record, share and celebrate the stories of east London women past and present."

-About the Museum
+About the museum

-East End Women's Museum (EEWM) is a small museum dedicated to the powerful stories and diverse voices of women of east London.
+East End Women's Museum (EEWM) is a small museum dedicated to the stories and voices of women of east London.
 Its aim is "to give representation to all women, particularly those traditionally marginalised, including women of colour, women with disabilities, lesbian and bi women, trans women, working-class women, older women, women from migrant or itinerant communities, women who are refugees or asylum-seeking, and women working in the sex industry."
-Women are underrepresented within British historical record and female voices have often been overlooked; for example, only 14% of English Heritage's famous blue plaques honour women.
+Women are underrepresented within British historical record and female voices have often been overlooked; for example, only 14% of English Heritage's blue plaques honour women.
 In order to provide more opportunities for female voices, its goal is to challenge gender inequality and encourage women to express their thoughts and tell their own stories.